About Joe Kissell

 My Interests

-It would be fair to say I’m interested in just about everything, but the non-work activities to which I devote the most time include: talking and laughing with Morgen, playing with my son, watching movies and (good) TV, walking, drinking appalling amounts of really good coffee, cooking, traveling, and reading.
-I’m also (in theory, or historically) a practitioner of t’ai chi, though that’s become less of a priority in recent years.
+It would be fair to say I’m interested in just about everything, but the non-work activities to which I devote the most time include: talking and laughing with Morgen, playing with my sons, watching movies and (good) TV, studying t’ai chi, walking, drinking appalling amounts of really good coffee, cooking, traveling, and reading.

 I prefer Macs to PCs.
 I usually write in purple ink.
 When I grow up, I want to be a mad scientist.
 (I’m already halfway there, although which half is open to interpretation.)